Sanae Takaichi: Immigration

+She has argued that comprehensive restrictions on land acquisition by foreigners would be difficult, stating that "banning land acquisition in Japan solely for foreigners or foreign corporations would violate several bilateral investment treaties and also the WTO’s GATS," and therefore regulations would have to be nationality‑neutral.
+In the guidelines announced on 20 January 2026, no restrictions on land ownership by foreigners or foreign corporations were included; only efforts to understand the actual situation were mentioned.
+In June 2026, the Takaichi administration decided to postpone regulations on the acquisition of condominiums and other real estate by foreigners.

+Since around 2010, the LDP has promoted policies to expand the acceptance of foreigners under the pretext of securing labor.
+Under the Abe administration, the number of foreign workers increased by more than one million, and the number of foreign residents, which was around 2 million at the end of 2012, reached approximately 3.96 million by the end of FY2025.
+In the policy guidelines announced by the LDP's Foreign Resident Policy Headquarters on 20 January 2026, no policy to restrict the increase in foreigners was included.
+Instead, it stated that "appropriate and smooth acceptance of foreigners and the realization of orderly local communities" are "essential," and only stricter measures against crimes committed by foreigners were mentioned.

+Takaichi has said that Japan requires foreign workers.
+Until 2028, her government plans to accept 1.23 million labour migrants.

 Economics

-Takaichi is known for favouring proactive government spending.
-She supports heavy government investment in critical strategic sectors in what she refers to as "crisis management investment".
-These include: artificial intelligence, semiconductors, nuclear fusion, biotechnology, and defence.
-She supports maintaining Shinzo Abe's policy of Abenomics.
+Takaichi supports maintaining Shinzo Abe's policy of Abenomics.
 During the 2025 LDP leadership election, she said she would consider paying for an economic stimulus plan by issuing bonds to service the national debt.

 During her 2021 run for LDP leader, she put forward a three-pronged "Plan to Strengthen the Japanese Economy", also known as "New Abenomics" or "Sanaenomics".
 The first prong is expansionary monetary policy, the second prong is "flexible fiscal spending in response to crises," and the third prong is "bold investment in crisis management and growth".
 The plan places particular emphasis on "bold crisis management and growth investment", which will involve large-scale fiscal spending and the development of legal systems and new economic bonds.

 Takaichi has advocated for tax increases on corporations.
 She has considered raising taxes on cash deposits rather than retained earnings, and in September 2021 she estimated that "a 1% tax on corporate cash deposits would increase tax revenue by 2 trillion yen.
 Even if companies with capital of 100 million yen or less are excluded, tax revenue would increase by 1 trillion yen."